- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Manhattan Pizza & Pub

 No offense to Manhattans, I had some great fun there in my 20s, but I’d consider it more of a divey place these days.
 Best dive bar in Burlington?
 Might be this spot.
 If you’re young, undiscerning, and looking for a good local bar, this is a nice choice.
-The bartenders are always friendly, the people are laid back, and you can’t beat it for low prices and simple food options.
+The bartenders are always friendly, the people are laid back, and you can’t beat it for low prices and simple food options; it’s definitely where to go in Burlington VT if you’re looking for that laid-back, local bar experience.

 No matter where you grab your libations, Burlington is a happenin’ city that I know I’ll return to again & again.